-Arizona State Parks & Trails is pleased to present the FY 2023 Grant Application Manual for the Historic Preservation focus of the Heritage Fund (HF).
+Arizona State Parks & Trails is pleased to present the FY 2024 Grant Application Manual for the Historic Preservation focus of the Heritage Fund (HF).
 This manual is designed to provide applicants with guidance in preparing successful, competitive Historic Preservation grant applications for funding assistance from the HF.
 This manual supersedes all previous application materials prepared by Arizona State Parks & Trails.
 Manuals dated prior to FY 2023 should be recycled.
 All forms necessary to complete an application are available in this manual and may be reproduced.

 The mission of the State Historic Preservation Office (SHPO) is to assist the state of Arizona with the preservation of its heritage assets in conformance with the vision outlined in the State Historic Preservation Plan.
 Restored by the Arizona Legislature in 2020, the Historic Preservation focus of the HF provides a critical source of public funding for preservation planning and rehabilitation projects throughout the state.
-Good planning is a vital component of a successful historic preservation project, documentation is key for scoring points and the grant project must be in compliance with the Secretary of Interior's Standards.
-Applicants are encouraged to contact SHPO's Grants Coordinator, Saterra Gibbon, with any questions about project eligibility and grant application scoring criteria (contact information follows)
+Good planning is a vital component of a successful historic preservation project.
+Documentation of how your project meets local planning objectives as well as the objectives outlined in the State Historic Preservation Plan is key to a successful application.
+The grant project must also be in compliance with the Secretary of Interior's Standards for Historic Preservation.

+Applicants are encouraged to contact SHPO's Grants Coordinator, Jessica LaPota, with any questions about project eligibility and grant application scoring criteria (contact information follows).